shift16/GD_Project/devlog.md

+## 2024-10-29 - 3.0hrs: [In progress] Completed final draft for proposal

+* Completed proposal V3
+* Began game mechanic

+## 2024-10-27 - 3.5hrs: The new proposal

+* Completed rough draft for proposal
+* Started final draft for proposal

+## 2024-10-25 - 3.5hrs: Started working on new project

+* Pondered ideas and picked a new mechanic to work on
+* Started rough draft for the proposal V3
+* Completed paper prototyping V2

+## 2024-10-24 - 1.0hrs: Changed plans

+* Restarted project

 ## 2024-10-23 - 5.5hrs: Started implementing the GUI for the game

 * Started on the GUI (The toolbox and its items)